Choosing The Right Kitchen Paint

 Discover our guide to considering the orientation of the space.

-Sample colours in situ
+Sample kitchen paint colours in situ

 Order sample pots of your selected shades and paint out large swatches onto A4 pieces of paper.
 Place these papers on different walls around the kitchen throughout the day.